zeusta/Docs/extensions/Guide By Functions/Magento 1/Multi Warehouse.md

 3. For instant, if you set sales period equals to 30 and the threshold day is 3, the notification will appear 3 days before the product is out of stock which are predicted following the sales history in 30 days up to now.

 ![Set low stock conditions based on available quantity](./image_IM%20Rebuilt/image041.png)

+1. With **Available Quantity** option, it only request for threshold quantity that you would like to receive low stock notification.

+2. If you set the threshold is 5, the system will notify you when the quantity of product(s) reach that number.

 - **Action**: confirms who will receive the low stock notification by: